stephenmuss/django-ios-notifications/README.md

 for more details)

 ***

-__NOTE__: This is a work in progress and is far from being production ready.
-Use at your own risk.

 This source code is released under a New BSD License.
 See the LICENSE file for full details.